reactGo/reactGo/README.md

 	- Don't you worry child.
 Read [this](https://github.com/choonkending/react-webpack-node/blob/master/docs/ReactInES6.md).
 	- You can learn more about ES6 (or ES2015) [here](http://babeljs.io/docs/learn-es2015/).

+**Google Analytics**

+Google Analytics are there if you want them and very easy to enable the basic site level support.
+All you need to do is replace the tracking ID in `app/server.jsx`

+To learn about how to best use Google Analytics for your site [read more](https://developers.google.com/analytics/devguides/collection/analyticsjs/) here.

 ## How to Contribute:

 Best way to keep up to date is check the [issues](https://github.com/choonkending/react-webpack-node/issues).
 I really welcome improvements for **all aspects** of an app.